 The Communication major equips students with strong writing and speaking skills, the ability to understand and use media in a responsible manner, and the choice to concentrate learning in one of five areas: graphic design, journalism, public relations, web design, and health communication.
 Students may choose from a broad range of electives to round out their major.
-A major in Communication consists of the Foundational Core curriculum plus forty-eight (48) semester hours in the major.
+A major in Communication consists of the Foundational Core curriculum plus twenty-four (24) semester hours in the Communication Core, and fifteen (15) semester hours in restricted electives in the chosen concentration.